slimboi/ansible-config-mgt/README.md

 # Challenge
 Everytime I run the script, the sample files seems to be recreated afresh.
 I need to find a way to stop this from happening.
+I will look at using loops to resolve the issue